herr-bubu/scala-lightning-talks/src/main/scala/scala/talks/implicits/README.md

     required: Int
           val x: Int = 3.5
  ```
-However, you can define an implicit conversion to smooth this over:
+However, we can define an implicit conversion to cover this:

 ```
  implicit def doubleToInt(x: Double) = x.toInt